qusaikader/MERN-PROJECCT/README.md

+## MERN Project: Social Media App

 This project was made using MERN Stack social media project.
 It has functionalities of creating post, comments, reviews, likes, profile page, etc.

+## Information About Database
+The Backend was deployed using Firestore Cloud Databases.
+This allows us to access NoSQL databases for storing different posts.
+The data stored is:

+- Display Name
+- Timestamp
+- Image (if any)
+- Username
+- Verified
+- Text
+- Avatar

 ## Available Scripts

 In the project directory, you can run: